faridaalam/Simple-Bank-website-with-node.js-and-mysql/README.txt

 Backend:

 In backend Nodejs express is used to handle the requests. all GET requests are handled by sending the requested file.
 All POST request data are first processed with body-parser and express-XML-bodyparser.
-Registered users can use /login to sign in. username and password is checked against mongoose data base.
+Registered users can use /login to sign in. username and password is checked against mysql data base.
 If credentials are valid, a session will be created and user will be redirected to /profile.

 Database:
 mysql database is used.
 Database contains two tables.
 First one is users that holds user informations.
 Second one is accounts that holds account informations.